nikosgkontas/nikosgkontas/README.md

   <br>
 I try to upload whenever I have the time to do, so go easy on me!
 <br>
-I mostly use Python, R, and workflow automation platforms like Alteryx.</h6>
+I mostly use Python, R, and workflow automation platforms like KNIME / Alteryx.</h6>

 ###